bonzo81/netbox-librenms-plugin/README.md

 # NetBox LibreNMS Plugin

-This plugin provides the ability to sync data between Netbox and LibreNMS.
+This plugin provides the ability to sync selected data between Netbox and LibreNMS.

+The plugin allows Netbox to remain the source of truth by allowing intentional syncing of data between NetBox and LibreNMS.
+The intention is to make it easier to maintain accurate data between the two systems.

 This is in early development.